 6” Mini Class Build

 A more long range and efficient option, great for someone who would rather cruise at speed as opposed to race and perform fast tricks such as flips and rolls.
-This size is often used in a long range setup and are used to fly over scenic locations such as mountains.
+This size is often used in a long range setup and are used to fly over scenic locations.

 7+” Class Build